Current members

 email

-Hanna is current a Knauss Fellow in NOAA OAR's Atlantic Oceanographic and Meteorological Lab
+Hanna is currently a Knauss Fellow in NOAA OAR's Atlantic Oceanographic and Meteorological Lab

 Hanna is an alumnus of Hawaii Pacific University for both her B.S. degree in Marine Biology and her Master's of Marine Science.
 She is interested in studying how chemical processes and anthropogenic influences impact corals in hopes of informing how to better protect reef ecosystems.